Online purchase scams are on the rise, warns the Better Business Bureau.

 Don’t be fooled by fake websites

 Watch for errors, inconsistencies, bad grammar, and spelling errors on the website.
 Those traits are a clue that you could be shopping on a fake website.
 Imposter websites abound, especially during the holidays when online shoppers are ready to spend lots of money.
 Online shopping is easy and convenient, as long as you get what you pay for.
-If you hurriedly order from a fake website, however, you could be in for a holiday headache that no amount of eggnog will ease.
+If you hurriedly order from a fake website, however, you could be in for a headache.

 A fake website could simply be after your personal information to use for identity theft purposes, for example.
 Or you could provide your credit card information, only to learn later that the account was used to make fraudulent purchases.
 Fortunately, fake websites have a few tip-offs that are easy to spot, once you know the red flags.